Our Blog

 Step 6: Cleanup & Final Inspection

-• Remove all debris
+• Remove all debris and other debris from the yard

-• Perform a magnetic nail sweep
+• Perform a magnetic sweep to collect loose nails

 How Long Does a Roof Replacement Take in Oregon?